Risk Data Analyst Jobs in USA with Visa Sponsorship

 How common is H-1B sponsorship for Risk Data Analyst positions?

 Sponsorship is relatively common in this occupation, particularly at large financial institutions, insurance carriers, consulting firms, and fintech companies.
-These employers file H-1B petitions for quantitative risk roles with regularity and have legal teams experienced in supporting the specialty occupation argument.
+These employers file H-1B visa petitions for quantitative risk roles with regularity and have legal teams experienced in supporting the specialty occupation argument.
 Smaller firms may be willing but lack the infrastructure to move quickly.
 Migrate Mate lists verified sponsoring employers actively hiring for data and risk roles.

 Can a Risk Data Analyst on OPT work for a company while waiting for H-1B approval?